MicrosoftDocs/cloud-adoption-framework/docs/strategy/cloud-migration-business-case.md

 **Solution assessments:** Get assistance from a Microsoft solutions assessment expert or qualified partner as part of a [solution assessment engagement](https://www.microsoft.com/solutionassessments/).

 **Azure Migration and Modernization Program:** Join [this program](https://azure.microsoft.com/migration/migration-modernization-program/) to get guidance and expert help at every stage of the cloud migration journey - Migrate infrastructure, databases, and apps so you can move forward with confidence.
-[Learn more](/azure/migrate/how-to-build-a-business-case).
+Learn how to [build](/azure/migrate/how-to-build-a-business-case) and [view](/azure/migrate/how-to-view-a-business-case) a business case in Azure Migrate.

 ### Learn about Azure